 A Whale, a Dolphin, and a Hybrid

 Like other cetaceans, melon-headed whales and rough-toothed dolphins are fascinating and intriguing animals.
 Scientists at the Cascadia Research Collective have discovered an interesting hybrid between the species off the coast of Kauai, Hawaii.
-As a result of genetic testing, they know that one parent of the animal is a melon-headed whale and the other is a rough-toothed dolphin.
-This is the first time that a hybrid between the two species has been observed.
+As a result of genetic testing, they have confirmed that one parent of the animal is a melon-headed whale and the other is a rough-toothed dolphin.
+This is the first time that a hybrid between the parent species has been observed.
 This article describes all three animals: the whale, the dolphin, and the hybrid, which is still being studied.